-Places in Course - Awarded to the 1st, 2nd and 3rd place getters in each course.
+Places in Course - Awarded to the 1st, 2nd and 3rd place getters in each course who have completed all assessment items.

-CHRISTIAN STUDIES - Stage 4 - Year 7 - Assessment Schedule - 2026
+CHRISTIAN STUDIES - Stage 4 - Year 8 Assessment Schedule 2026

 The final Achievement Grade that will appear on the report will be determined by the teacher's professional judgement with consideration given to achievement in both formal and informal assessment activities.